What is asthmatic bronchitis?

 - Wash hands frequently to prevent the spread of infection.

-How do I know if I am asthmatic bronchitis?
+How do I know if I have asthmatic bronchitis?

 What are the risk factors and triggers of asthmatic bronchitis?